ABOUT OUR RESEARCH:

 Can I stay with my baby during the course of the study?

-Of course!
+Yes!
 Your child will be on your lap or right next to you for the entire visit.

 Can I bring other children with me?